princeVegeta2/CipherAPI-docker-/README.md

 2. Navigate to the project folder
 3. Restore dependancies: dotnet restore

+## Docker
+You may want to put the Dockerfile outside of the main project folder if you want to image it on Heroku for example.

 ## Usage
 To run the project locally, use the following command: dotnet run